 EPA Approved Bear Spray Brands

-We won’t spend too much time on the topic since we covered it extensively in our article on the EPA-Approved Bear Spray and individual reviews of each brand of approved Bear Spray.
+We won’t spend too much time on the topic since we covered it extensively in our article of the EPA-Approved Bear Spray as well as individual reviews of each brand of approved bear spray.

-Currently, four brands of bear spray are confirmed as EPA-approved.
-Each of these has been tested in the field and meets all the requirements for use as bear spray.
-The link to each goes to our specific review based on our experience.
+Right now there are four brands of bear spray that are confirmed as EPA-approved.
+Each of these have been tested in the field and meet all the requirements to be used as bear spray.
+The link to each goes to the specific review we’ve done of each one based on our experience.

-You can also see a more general overview of our review of the best bear sprays, linked above (the EPA-approved bear spray link).
-We’ve covered this topic extensively, which I’m passionate about because of my years living in Alaska.
+You can also see a more general overview with our review of best bear sprays, which is linked to above (the EPA-approved bear spray link).
+We’ve covered this topic extensively and it’s one that I’m passionate about because of my years living in Alaska.

-As a note, I will try to keep this list updated, but you may hit this article when there’s another one to hit the market before I update it.
-This is relatively rare, but it does pop up often.
+As a note I will try to keep this list updated, but it’s possible you may hit this article when there’s another one to hit the market and before I update it.
+This is relatively rare but it does pop up every so often.

 In Conclusion